 The schwa sound in words is one of the most common in the English language and yet it’s the trickiest to teach.

-The schwa sound is a weak unstressed sound that occurs in many words.
+The schwa sound is a weak unstressed sound that occurs in multisyllabic words.
 It’s a sound that any of the vowels can make.

-The easiest way to explain it to kids is to tell them that most of the time it makes a short “u” sound.
+The easiest way to explain it to kids is to tell them that most of the time it makes a short /u/ or short /i/ sound.

 How to Help Kids Figure Out the Schwa Sound